 Generator Operation

 Diesel generators associated with mobile plant should only be used between 7.00 am and 8.00 pm, excluding any warm up and cool down period.
 The generators shall be serviced at least once every year by a person competent in the servicing of such appliances.
-The servicing shall include internal cleaning and replacement or repair of damaged equipment and services as necessary. s and Reporting and Review
+The servicing shall include internal cleaning and replacement or repair of damaged equipment and services as necessary.

+PM10 Offset Conditions

+The consent holder may only discharge contaminants to air from quarrying operations in the Stage 1 and Stage 2 areas shown in the plan attached to CRC192408 & CRC192409 as CRC192408A (the Offset Area) if it has reduced the authorised discharge of PM10 into the Christchurch Airshed from another source by a minimum of 1,000 kg of PM10 per annum discharged into the Christchurch airshed from another source (the Offset).

+The Offset required by condition 34) shall remain effective until land in the Offset Area has been rehabilitated in accordance with conditions 29 and 31 of CRC192408 and CRC192409.

+No less than 6 months prior to extraction being undertaken in the Offset Area, the consent holder shall provide a report prepared by a suitably qualified and experienced air quality expert to the Canterbury Regional Council for certification which describes how conditions 34) and 35) will be achieved (the Offset Plan).

+No less than 4 weeks prior to extraction being undertaken in the Offset Area the consent holder shall provide written confirmation from a suitable qualified and independent person confirming the certified Offset Plan has been fully implemented.

+Reporting and Review

 The consent holder shall keep a record of any complaints relating to dust, and shall include: